Current EU Projects

 Making a difference to regional and cross border challenges through funding and supports.

-For more information on the projects that were delivered please visit Past Programmes.
+For more information on the projects that were delivered under these programmes please visit Past Programmes.

-Under the Interreg V Programme ICBAN has been applying this expertise and knowledge into developing new projects with a transnational focus.
-It is intended that these projects would bring new learning and innovative ideas into addressing challenges in the Ireland / Northern Ireland border region.
-Funding approvals were secured in 2018 for projects involving ICBAN under the EU Interreg Northern Periphery and Arctic Programme (NPA).
+Under the INTERREG V Programme 2014-2020 ICBAN applied this expertise and knowledge into SME support projects with a transnational focus.
+These projects have brought learning and innovative ideas into addressing challenges in the Ireland / Northern Ireland border region.
+Funding approvals were secured in 2018 for projects involving ICBAN under the EU Interreg Northern Periphery and Arctic Programme (NPA): Spot-Lit, and Digi2Market.

 Spot-Lit Project, 2018-2022